George Chaloupka: Career

 Deciding to stay in the Northern Territory, he found employment with the Water Resources Department.
 Working for the government as a hydrologist, he travelled widely across the Top End.
 It was in 1958 that he found the rock art galleries in the east of the territory.
 Chaloupka gazed at the ceiling of a cave covered with art "and his heart was lost".

 Chaloupka joined the Northern Territory Museum, the main museum in the Northern Territory, in 1973, to begin his life's work as a rock art researcher.
 He worked there for over two decades.
 He developed his career to become a well-known rock art historian and finally Curator Emeritus at the museum.

 In 1986, Chaloupka was a recipient of a grant from the Australian Institute of Aboriginal and Torres Strait Islander Studies, of which he was a member.
 He examined the protection and conservation of rock art of the Wardaman people at a site at Malgawo, East Arnhem Land.

 His 1993 work, Journey in Time: The World's Longest Continuing Art Tradition: the 50,000 Year Story of the Australian Aboriginal Rock Art of Arnhem Land, was especially influential in creating awareness of the importance of Aboriginal rock art in Australia as well as internationally.
+In this work he worked with a collaborated with Nipper Kabirriki who became a long term friend of his.
 In it, Chaloupka wrote detailed investigations of the "Dynamic Figures" rock art of the Mirrar people, a clan of the Bininj people.
 Here he tried to describe a chronological sequence of styles to the art within this style, describing four phases of the style.
 Although the classification proved problematical and continues to be debated, it was a significant piece of work in that it identified important attributes of the style, and provided a basis for similar studies in the future.
 Paul Taçon refers to them in the study led by him on the Maliwawa Figures, published in 2020.